 - lowering blood pressure and cholesterol,

-- maintaining healthy diet and body mass index,
+- maintaining a healthy diet and body mass index,

 - getting regular exercise, and